Arabic: al-jamā¢atu l-‘islāmiyati l-musallah

 GIA recruited members especially from cities in northern Algeria, but with a core member group of veterans who had served in the war in Afghanistan (since 1979).

-The GIA strategy for actions was to attack to government of Algeria, by defining anyone working for or with the government structures as target for their killings.
+The GIA strategy for actions was to attack the government of Algeria, by defining anyone working for or with the government structures as a target for their killings.

-The exact number of victims from GIA actions cannot be set, it is several thousands.
-The clear majority are Algerian nationals, civilians and military and police.
+The exact number of victims from GIA actions cannot be set, it is several thousand.
+The clear majority are Algerian nationals, civilians, and military and police.
 Their targeted actions against foreign nationals came to cost about 100 their life, stating that anyone staying in Algeri for more than a month risked being killed.

 The school system has been another target for their actions, and close to 1,000 schools have been burnt down, and more than 200 teachers have been murdered.

 1992 July GIA is formed, coming out of Islamist fighters, many with experience in Afghanistan.
-Mansour Meliani breaks woith Abdelkader Chebouti and forms GIA.
+Mansour Meliani breaks with Abdelkader Chebouti and forms GIA.

 1993 January: GIA is revived by Abdelhak Layada, also in opposition to Chebouti.